MoYapro/homeCluster/README.md

-✔ Create namespace for home assistant - installments/homeAssistant/homeAssistantNamespace.yaml
-✔ Dynamic DNS refresher (DuckDNS) - deployed cron job with token as secret ✔ Deploy Ingress Reverse Proxy (Traefik)
+✔ Create store for secrets (certificates, api-keys, etc) - using git-secret ✔ Dynamic DNS refresher (DuckDNS) - deployed cron job with token as secret - installments/duckdns ✔ Create deployment for HomeAssistant - installments/homeAssistant ✔ Deploy Ingress Reverse Proxy (Traefik)
 - Generate Let's Entrypt Certificates
 - Create Port forwarding for 443 (possibly 80)
 - Create Endpoint reachable from Internet
 - Create Endpoint reachable only from LAN
-- Create store for secrets (certificates, api-keys, etc)
-- Create deployment for HomeAssistant
 - Create config for HomeAssistant in a configMap
 - Create deployment for NodeRed
 - Create config for NodeRead in configMap